 Today, we’re going to focus on how we look to improve the Blast Motion Rotational Acceleration metric in a baseball player.
-Rotational Acceleration measures how quickly the bat accelerates through the zone from first move to getting on plane.
-A high Rotational Acceleration helps players create power at contact and provide for maximum amount of time to react to a pitch.
-While there are many variables that contribute to better rotational acceleration, in this article we’ll look at the big 3 we often see with young athletes in our facility:
+Rotational Acceleration measures how quickly the bat accelerates into the zone, from first move to getting on plane.
+A high Rotational Acceleration helps players create power at contact, provide for maximum time to react to an incoming pitch and overall hitting adjustability.

 1. Lower Body Stability / Mobility

 The swing, much like pitching, is generated from the “ground up”.
 So, as a result, just about all speed/power issues that shake free in upper body metrics are usually related to a disconnect in the lower half, especially in younger athletes who usually haven’t developed an adequate base of strength.

 Mechanics: This lack of lower body strength can show up on video with an unstable base at foot plant or poor lead leg blocking due to a loss of posture during the linear move or the ability to co-contract the hip.
 This will make it hard for these athletes to not only load the back hip/glute, but keep it loaded all the way through the linear move and into the beginning of rotation.
 This lower half leak compromises posture as well as weight distribution at heel plant preventing a good stable base to transfer force up through the upper half and into the bat to achieve maximum rotational acceleration.
 Training lower body strength and stability in all planes of motion is key.